TruStory

 The uniqueness of the story

 Sevi’s story highlights the ability of technology solutions to lower costs, particularly financing costs for small shop owners.
+Because of its growth and therefore the availability of more data, Sevi’s AI model is increasingly accurate in predicting both ability and willingness to pay.
 The innovation is impressive as the solution offered by Sevi is deployable at all levels in a value chain including the last miles where units are smaller and typically would incur higher management costs to offer credit services.
 Ordering and credit is now one seamless digitized process for many businesses in Kenya.
 Sevi is characterized by its innovative approach, high-end technology, and the potential it holds to revolutionize the financial landscape for small entrepreneurs in Kenya and beyond.
 The company plans to attract additional debt funding from other funds in the near future, with the goal of further expanding its on-lending capacity and reach.

 Future plans